y-crdt/yrb/README.md

     $ gem install y-rb

-> **⚠ WARNING: Binary dependencies are not pre-built.**
+> **⚠ WARNING: Partial support for pre-built binaries.**
-> In an upcoming version we will address the issue of binaries not being
+> `y-rb` comes with experimental pre-built binaries for a few platforms, but it
+> is not possible to support all targets right now.
+Please make sure there is an
+> archive that matches the OS, CPU architecture, and Ruby version.
+You can find
+> the assets listed with each [release](https://github.com/y-crdt/yrb/releases).
+>
-> pre-built.
-Until then, you need to have the latest Rust + Cargo working on
+> If the platform is not listed, you need to add the latest stable Rust + Cargo
-> your machine in order to install y-rb.
+> to your build dependencies in order for `y-rb` to install properly.

 ## Usage